 There are several providers of initial teacher training (ITT) in Wales where you can train as a primary or secondary teacher on undergraduate or PGCE (Postgraduate Certificate of Education) courses.
 There are also short courses to help prepare people for ITT or to help former teachers return to the classroom.

 You can find up to date and full information about courses and routes into teaching on the Teacher Training and Education in Wales website.

-To become a qualified teacher and enter the teaching profession, you will need to undertake a period of education and training, known as initial teacher training.
+To become a qualified teacher and enter the teaching profession, you need to undertake a period of education and training, known as initial teacher training.